Air Quality & Climate Change

 - So that we can reduce dependence on cars for the sake of the overall climate emergency

-But the C9T Cycle lane will create no benefit to air quality and it will probably make it much worse.
+But the C9T Cycle lane will create no net benefit to air quality and it will probably make it much worse through displacement.

 In July 2020 Steve Curran, the Leader of Hounslow Council, told us that Chiswick High Road had very poor air quality and was one of the most polluted roads in the country.